-These study and discussion questions are intended for use by individuals or groups reading Randy's book Why Prolife?.
-A pdf version of this study guide (with space for writing answers) is available by clicking the download link at the top of the page.
+These study and discussion questions are intended for use by individuals or groups reading Randy's book Why Prolife?
+A PDF of this study guide (with space for writing answers) is available by clicking the download link at the top of the page.

 - When was the first time you heard the prolife position?
 How did it change your thinking or your worldview?

 - What statistic shocked you the most in this chapter?
 Why?

 - Why do you think that many Christian men and women struggle with making a prolife choice?
 What might the circumstances be in their lives?

 - How can we empathize with them in both truth and grace?